 1977 - Terry McDermott grabbed a hat-trick as we thumped Hamburger SV 6-0 at Anfield in the second leg of the UEFA Super Cup, to win the trophy 7-1 on aggregate, with Phil Thompson, David Fairclough and Kenny Dalglish also on target.
 This game marked Kevin Keegan’s first return to Anfield after leaving for Germany in the summer, and he was roundly booed whenever he touched the ball.
+This was Bob Paisley’s 200th game in charge of the reds.

 2017 – Philippe Coutinho scored three times as we trounced Spartak Moskva 7-0 at Anfield, our second victory of the UEFA Champions League group stage that season.
 The first came from the spot, with his second being his fiftieth for the club.
-Roberto Firmino and Mohamed Salah also struck, with Sadio Mane bagging a brace.
+Roberto Firmino and Mohamed Salah also struck, with Sadio Mané bagging a brace.

 1930 - Bobby Gurney bagged three of his sixteen strikes against us as Sunderland beat us by the odd goal in eleven at Roker Park, with Tommy Lucas putting through his own net to open the scoring.
 Outside-right Danny McRorie struck his first reds goal with Fred Hopkin nabbing his twelfth and last for the club.
 Gordon Hodgson also added to a very late Jimmy Smith brace.
 We were without Hopkin for much of the game after he had to be carried off injured, spending half an hour unconscious in the dressing room.
 We therefore became the only visiting side to have twice scored five goals on Wearside without tasting victory, having also done so in a draw in January 1907.
 James Connor nabbed the first of his five goals past us, with Jimmy Leonard also on target.